Testosterone59/Unity-Pacman/README.md

 h1 About of repository
 -----------------------------------
-This asset has made like test task.
+This asset has made like a test task.